& The Environment

 Accelerating the energy revolution.

-Coming soon to the US market, Mercedes-Benz Energy uses the same battery technology as our hybrid and electric vehicles to create state-of-the-art storage solutions for homes and businesses.
+Now available in the U.S., Mercedes-Benz Energy uses the same battery technology as our hybrid and electric vehicles to create state-of-the-art storage solutions for homes and businesses.
 That means more protection against fluctuating energy costs, greater optimization of renewable energy, and a smoother transition to a clean energy future.

 Flexible Fuel Vehicles